 Tour Destinations

-Trafalgar offers trips to 72 countries across seven continents, with over 300 itineraries.
-Among its most popular tour destinations are England, Italy, the Iberian Peninsula, Egypt, Ireland, Argentina, and Thailand.
+Trafalgar offers trips to 72 countries across six continents, with over 300 itineraries.
+Among its most popular tour destinations are England, Italy, the Iberian Peninsula, Egypt, Ireland, Argentina, the United States, and Thailand.

 Tour Types